mzyavuz/SWE-573-Software-Development-Practice/README.md

 ## About Me

 I am M.Zeynep Çakmakcı.
 I graduated from Boğaziçi University, Faculty of Education (Mathematics Education) in 2020.
 Currently, I am a Software Engineering student at Boğaziçi University and the founder of Çocuk Kulüpleri, a digital marketplace that connects parents with children’s clubs, courses, events and activities through mobile and web applications.
-The platform aims to simplify access to appropriate activities for parents and their children while supporting clubs with digital tools to reach their target audience.
-Upon completion, it has the potential to make children’s activities more accessible for parents and to support clubs with digital tools.

 ## About This Repository